Traditional Meadowmat is a blend of 31 native wildflowers and 3 types of grass typically found in an old-fashioned hay meadow.

 - Flowering Time: May – July (depending on local weather conditions).

 - Meadowmat® is mown before despatch to minimise damage to plants.
 It will not be in flower when it is delivered.

 - For flowers in its first season, install Traditional Meadowmat before the end of March to allow plants to establish.

 - A standard roll of Traditional Meadowmat covers 1 square metre of prepared soil and weights up to 25Kg.
 We recommend having two people to install it.

 - The balance of plant species is affected by soil type, management, pollinator populations and local climatic conditions.
 Your Traditional Meadowmat will change appearance from year to year, which is one of the reasons we love it so much.

 What is Meadowmat®?

 If you’re not familiar with Meadowmat®, it’s an innovative landscaping material that allows you to establish dense planting very quickly.
-More reliable than seeding and less time consuming than plug-planting, Meadowmat® can only be described as a flower garden on a roll.
+More reliable than seeding and less time-consuming than plug-planting, Meadowmat® can only be described as a wildflower turf garden on a roll.
 It’s installed and established just like grass turf but needs less ongoing maintenance than a lawn.

 Maintaining Traditional Meadowmat® requires a different approach to any other type of gardening.
 Fertilisers and pesticides can stay in the shed – you won’t be needing those.
 Neither will you need your lawn mower.
 Meadowmat® can be left to grow unchecked between March and August.
-At the end of summer it is cut back to a height of 10 – 15 cm and all vegetation is removed.
-Mow once or twice in Autumn to remove excess growth and leave over winter and your Traditional Meadowmat® will naturally start growing when the soils warm up in spring.
+At the end of summer, it is cut back to a height of 10 – 15 cm and all vegetation is removed.
+Mow once or twice in Autumn to remove excess growth and leave over winter and your Traditional Meadowmat wildflower turf will naturally start growing when the soils warm up in spring.